In addition to the well-known pueblo and mission, the park offers many other connections to Southwestern history and culture, including:

 sites of the furthest west pivotal Civil War battle

 the summer home of Texas oil magnate Buddy Fogelson and his wife, actor Greer Garson, who developed many important and informative connections with the people and places of northern New Mexico.

-Begin at the Visitor Center, where you can watch an introductory film or view an excellent museum that covers the region's history and archeology.
-Before your walk, you'll receive a narrative brochure along with a laminated interpretive guide that you take on the ruins trail with you.
+Begin at the Visitor Center where you can watch an introductory film, view an excellent museum that covers the region's history and archeology.
+Before your walk you'll receive a narrative brochure.
+You can also purchase an interpretive guide to take on the Ancestral Sites trail with you.
 Be sure to wear sunscreen and bring a water bottle, which you can fill up with chilled water in the Visitor Center.

 Leashed pets are allowed on certain trails.
 Ask about our B.A.R.K Ranger program!